Chart Color Schemes

 In terms of cultural diversity, Kuranda records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Kuranda's cultural diversity aligns with the wider area, with 83.2% citizens, 75.9% born in Australia, and 91.5% speaking English at home.
+Kuranda's cultural diversity aligns with its wider region, with 83.2% citizens, 75.9% born in Australia, and 91.5% speaking English only at home.
 Christianity is the predominant religion, comprising 36.7%.
 The 'Other' category is slightly overrepresented at 0.9%, compared to 0.8% regionally.

 Frequently Asked Questions - Diversity